 When it comes to financial derivatives, two popular instruments that traders often encounter are futures and options contracts.
 Both futures and options serve as tools for managing risk and speculating on price movements in various financial markets.
 However, there are significant differences between these two derivatives that traders should understand before deciding which one suits their trading objectives and risk appetite.

 A futures contract is a legally binding agreement between two parties to buy or sell an asset at a predetermined price and date in the future.
 This agreement obligates both parties to fulfill the terms of the contract, regardless of the current market conditions.
 Futures contracts are standardized and traded on organized exchanges, such as the Chicago Mercantile Exchange (CME).
-These contracts typically involve commodities like oil, , or wheat, as well as financial instruments like stock indices or currencies.
+These contracts typically involve commodities like oil, gold, or wheat, as well as financial instruments like stock indices or currencies.

 On the other hand, options contracts provide the holder with the right, but not the obligation, to buy or sell an asset at a specified price within a particular timeframe.
 Unlike futures contracts, options offer flexibility as they allow traders to choose whether or not to exercise the contract.
 Options can be traded on various exchanges, including both organized exchanges and over-the-counter markets.